rust-lang/rust/src/doc/reference.md

 The compiler automatically inlines functions based on internal heuristics.
 Incorrectly inlining functions can actually make the program slower, so it should be used with care.

-Immutable statics are always considered inlineable unless marked with `#[inline(never)]`.
-It is undefined whether two different inlineable statics have the same memory address.
-In other words, the compiler is free to collapse duplicate inlineable statics together.

 `#[inline]` and `#[inline(always)]` always cause the function to be serialized into the crate metadata to allow cross-crate inlining.